 - Need help speeding up your WordPress website?
 We’ll do it for you

-Countless studies have confirmed that slow-loading pages make visitors bounce.
+Countless studies have confirmed that slow-loading pages make visitors bounce on website speed tests.
 Ideally, your web pages should take no more than three seconds to load.
-If your web page takes one second too long to load, your conversion rates can drop by 70%.
+If your website speed/web page takes one second too long to load, your page performance/conversion rates can drop by 70%.

 Slow websites don’t get indexed fully

-Websites that load slowly give search engine spiders less time to crawl your website.
-When your webpages don’t get crawled, they don’t get indexed in the search engines.
+Websites that slow page load speed time give search engine spiders less time to crawl your website and bad site performance.
+When your web pages don’t get crawled, they don’t get indexed in the search engines.

 First things first – speed basics

-The first thing you need to do is cover the basics where speed is concerned:
+The first thing you need to do is cover the basics where website speed test is concerned:

 - Compress images before uploading.
 Only upload compressed images to your media manager.
-If you accidentally upload an uncompressed image, be sure to delete it before uploading the compressed version.
+If you accidentally upload an uncompressed image, be sure to delete it before uploading the compressed version to improve page performance.

 Each uncompressed image you upload will actually multiply, since WordPress automatically creates several thumbnails for each image uploaded.

 - Cache your content.
-A plugin like W3 Total Cache will speed up your site significantly.
+A plugin like W3 Total Cache will speed up your website speed test significantly on speed testing tool.
 Check out WP Beginner for more information about how caching works.

 - Use minimal plugins.
 There’s no set number of plugins that will start slowing your site down.
 Each plugin has the potential to slow your site down based on how it functions.
 With that said, you’re better off using as few plugins as possible.